 - 14.1.1 Application for approval.
-Any Colorado licensed manufacturer of an electronic bingo aid device and computer system may apply for a letter ruling in accordance with section 24-21-605(1)(d), C.R.S., by submitting a written request to the Secretary of State.
-The request must include: - (a) The manufacturer's name, license number, address, telephone and fax numbers, and an email address; - (b) The make, model and description of the bingo aid device and computer system for which approval is sought; - (c) The name and specific contact information of the manufacturer's representative who is an expert on the construction, programming, and operation of the device and system; - (d) A complete user's manual of the bingo aid device or system; - (e) Either a working prototype or a location in Colorado where the manufacturer can demonstrate the prototype; - (f) An affirmation from the manufacturer stating that the manual and prototype submitted to the Secretary of State do not differ materially from the manual, device and system that will be distributed in Colorado after approval of the prototype; - (g) In the case of a bingo aid device, a verified certificate from the manufacturer stating that the device meets all the standards set forth in section 24-21-618(8)(a)(II)(A) through (D), C.R.S., and that the device can and will be restricted to allow the play of no more than 54 faces per bingo game;
+Any Colorado licensed manufacturer of an electronic bingo aid device and computer system may apply for a letter ruling in accordance with section 12 9 103(1)(d), C.R.S., by submitting a written request to the Secretary of State.
+The request must include the manufacturer's name, license number, address, telephone and fax numbers, and an email address; the make, model and description of the bingo aid device and computer system for which approval is sought; and the name and specific contact information of the manufacturer's representative who is an expert on the construction, programming, and operation of the device and system.
+All requests must also include: - (a) A complete user's manual of the bingo aid device or system;

-- (h) In the case of a bingo aid computer system, a verified manufacturer's certificate stating that: - (1) The system meets all the requirements set forth in section 24-21-618(9), C.R.S.; and - (2) The system, if constructed or intended for more than one licensee's use, can: - (A) Clearly identify each user's data; - (B) Segregate and secure each user's data from others' access; and - (C) Restrict access to each user's data through a unique user identification and password, smart card, token, or other method that limits access solely to the unique identifier's bearer, the Secretary of State and the manufacturer. - 14.1.2 Letter ruling.
+- (b) Either a working prototype or a location in Colorado where the manufacturer can demonstrate the prototype; - (c) An affirmation from the manufacturer stating that the manual and prototype submitted to the Secretary of State do not differ materially from the manual, device and system that will be distributed in Colorado after approval of the prototype; - (d) In the case of a bingo aid device, a verified certificate from the manufacturer stating that the device meets all the standards set forth in section 12 9 107(29)(a)(II)(A) through (D), C.R.S., and that the device can and will be restricted to allow the play of no more than 36 faces per bingo game; - (e) In the case of a bingo aid computer system, a verified manufacturer's certificate stating that the system meets all the requirements set forth in section 12 9 107(30)(a) through (c), C.R.S., and that the system, if constructed or intended for more than one licensee, is capable of segregating, securing, and restricting access to each licensee's data so that no other licensee can access the data; and - (f) The manufacturer must verify that a bingo aid computer system that is designed for use by more than one user only allows users to access the system through a unique user identification and password, smart card, token, or other method.
+Identification and access must: - (1) Ensure that the licensee's data is accessible only to the bearer of the licensee's unique identifier, the Secretary of State and the personnel of the system's manufacturer; and - (2) Clearly identify all of the licensee's data and only the licensee's data. - 14.1.2 Letter ruling.
 The Secretary of State will issue a letter ruling within 45 days after receipt of the letter ruling request complete with all attachments required by these rules. - 14.1.3 Authorization required.
 A manufacturer or supplier licensee must not distribute any electronic bingo aid device or bingo aid computer system that differs materially in construction, hardware, software, or operation from a previously approved device or system until the Secretary of State approves the differing device or system.
 A manufacturer or supplier does not have to request authorization for nonfunctional differences in a device or system, including but not limited to, changes in screen appearance, case color or size, or power supply. - 14.2 Agreements with bingo-raffle licensees.
-Any contract or agreement between a manufacturer, supplier, or agent and a bingo-raffle licensee concerning the rental, lease or use of any bingo aid device or bingo aid computer system are subject to the following:
+Any contract or agreement between a manufacturer, supplier or agent and a bingo-raffle licensee concerning the rental, lease or use of any bingo aid device or bingo aid computer system are subject to the following: